ishehadeh/howlite/writing/report/main.typ

 The goal of this project was to create a compiler.
 Currently, only the type checker is finished.
 The project also lacks documentation and testing.
-In it's current state, Howlite should be seen as a proof of concept - a test bed for a few particular language features and nothing more.
+In its current state, Howlite should be seen as a proof of concept - a test bed for a few particular language features and nothing more.
 Although we were unsuccessful in completing the compiler, the process of implementing the type checker has been informative.

-We found that there is little benefit to using disjoint sets over continous ranges.
+We found that there is little benefit to using disjoint sets over continuous ranges.
 Even if it is possible to implement efficiently, the maintenance cost of keeping a system for handling disjoints is to high to make it a worth-while feature.
-Fine-grained control over integer types was a useful and interesting feature in two ways: first, it gives the programmer an effective tool to express intent, particularly when indexing arrays or if overflow is unexpected; second, it unifies enumerable types, unusually sized integers (e.g. 48-bit ints), and standard integers into the same mechanism, simplifying the overall language.
+Fine-grained control over integer types was a useful and interesting feature in two ways: first, it gives the programmer an effective tool to express intent, particularly when indexing arrays or if overflow is unexpected; second, it unifies enumerable types, unusually sized integers (e.g. 48-bit integers), and standard integers into the same mechanism, simplifying the overall language.

-Howlite is also an expirement in low-cost approaches to polymorphism (see @sc-polymorphism).
-Our two approaches were parametric polymorhpism without specialization and sub-type polymorphism via structural typing.
+Howlite is also an experiment in low-cost approaches to polymorphism (see @sc-polymorphism).
+Our two approaches were parametric polymorphism without specialization and subtype polymorphism via structural typing.
-The parametric polymorphism was a bit difficult to work with: becuase nearly all programming languages generate a different implementation based on the type parameters our entirely different semantics could lead to confusion.
+The parametric polymorphism was a bit difficult to work with: because nearly all programming languages generate a different implementation based on the type parameters our entirely different semantics could lead to confusion.
 A simpler approach, like the one in Cyclone [@cyclone_types] would be more effective in a production language.
 Structural typing was much more effective.
-It worked well with unions and integer types, as seen in @ex-type-narrowing-and-unions, futher, it allowed functions to only the require the data they used, no matter what the caller might be working with.
+It worked well with unions and integer types, as seen in @ex-type-narrowing-and-unions, further, it allowed functions to only require the data they used, no matter what the caller might be working with.
 The trade-off is again, because we operate at a lower level, the types have to be perfectly aligned to be subtypes.
 So, some things that the programmer may not expect to matter intuitively effect subtype relationships, most notably field order.